-From the beaches, you may be lucky to see the Southern Right Whales which comes right into the bay to calf from July to November (with peak season being September and October).
-Daily water safaris are on offer for boat-based whale-watching.
+From its beaches, you may be lucky to see the Southern Right Whales which comes right into the bay to calf from July to November.
+(The peak season is September and October).
+Daily ocean safaris are on offer for boat-based whale-watching.

-Plettenberg Bay is ideal if you want to spend time on the beach, and a great base to explore the eastern side of the Garden Route.
+Plettenberg Bay is ideal if you want to spend time on the beach, and it’s also a great base to explore the eastern side of the Garden Route such the the Tsitsikamma.

-As well as hotels and boutique lodges in Plettenberg, there are some stunning hotels in country areas nearby, and in The Crags which lies only 20km away.
+As well as hotels and boutique lodges in Plettenberg Bay itself, there are some stunning hotels in rural areas nearby, including the Crags which lies only 20km away.

 Plettenberg Bay Highlights: